trillionclues/passporter-backend/README.md

-# NIS - Passporter
+# NIS - Passporter API

 Welcome to Passporter.
-This is the documentation for the Passporter API, your one-stop-shop for all things Passport and Visa applications.
+This is the documentation for the Passporter API, your one-stop-shop for all things Passport and Visa applications in Nigeria.
+This API is designed to be used by both staff and applicants and uses a seamless "QUEUE" system.

 ## Table of Contents